 If you need to convert an image for AutoCAD we recommend that you choose software designed specifically for that purpose.

-Scan2CAD offers the most accurate conversions of your raster and vector designs.
-With automatic conversion software you will save countless hours spent fixing poor quality conversions or manually tracing files.
+Scan2CAD offers the most accurate photo to CAD conversions of your raster and vector designs.
+With automatic conversion software, you will save countless hours spent fixing poor-quality conversions or manually tracing files.